 Metal fabrication is often discussed from the perspective of cutting or forming of material — primary metal fab processes.
-This shaping generally involves the subtraction of larger amounts of metal or the use of extreme force to change the shape of the metal without breaking it.
-However, there is an entire range of processes that don’t get nearly the amount of attention but are every bit as important, and those are in the category of subtractive metal finishing.
+This shaping generally involves subtracting large amounts of metal or using extreme force to change the shape of the metal without breaking it.
+However, there is an entire range of processes that don’t get the attention they deserve, and these fall under the category of subtractive metal finishing.
 Without subtractive finishing — which smooths out the metal’s surface — there would be no way to achieve an acceptable end result that is deliverable to the customer.

 What are the three main types of subtractive metal finishing performed at EVS?

-At EVS, polishing, buffing and graining are the primary categories of non-additive metal finishing.
-While these sound similar, and do have things in common, they are technically different processes.
-Metal graining and metal polishing are defined by the use of an abrasive that is glued to a work wheel or belt; graining is more abrasive than polishing.
-Buffing, on the other hand, requires a loose abrasive that is applied (rather than adhered) to the wheel.
-While graining and polishing are the more aggressive forms of finishing, the end goal is similar for all three, in that all are used to achieve a smoother surface.
-The type of surface varies greatly, however, which is why the three different processes are all necessary; in fact, there are times when graining, polishing and buffing will be required over the course of finishing a single item.
+At EVS, polishing, buffing, and graining are the primary categories of non-additive metal finishing.
+While these sound similar and do have things in common, they are technically different processes.
+Metal graining and metal polishing involve using an abrasive glued to a work wheel or belt; graining is more abrasive than polishing.
+On the other hand, buffing requires a loose abrasive that is applied rather than adhered to the wheel.
+While graining and polishing are the more aggressive forms of finishing, the end goal is similar for all three in that all are used to achieve a smoother surface.
+The type of surface varies greatly, however, which is why the three different processes are all necessary; in fact, there are times when graining, polishing, and buffing are all required to finish a single item.

 How do metal graining and polishing work?

 While still subtractive metalworking processes, the goal of both isn’t to remove large amounts of material.
 Instead, the idea is to remove just enough to create a smoother surface, the definition of which depends on the item being finished.
 This doesn’t usually mean a smooth surface as defined by laymen — it has more to do with surface uniformity.
-The condition of the metal when it begins to undergo polishing is what determines what kind of abrasive will be necessary in order to create the desired surface.
-A metal surface that has just been polished with a coarser abrasive may not look polished at all to the average eye, as these initial rounds of polishing often leave multiple shallow scratches and marks in the metal.
-However, as the process continues, finer and finer abrasives are utilized until any marks are unable to be viewed without the use of a magnifying instrument.
+The condition of the metal when it begins to undergo polishing determines what kind of abrasive will be necessary to create the desired surface.
+A metal surface that has only been polished with a coarser abrasive may not look polished at all to the average eye, as these initial rounds of polishing often leave multiple shallow scratches and marks on the metal.
+However, as the process continues, finer abrasives are utilized until any marks are invisible without a magnifying instrument.

 What are the different types of metal polishing finishes?

 In general, most metal finishing processes begin with a rougher (graining) grit to remove larger imperfections such as deep scratches.
-If a polishing finish isn’t desired, the process can stop once a uniform (but still quite rough) surface has been achieved.
-This is referred to as a #3 grain finish, and is the result of using a grit between 60 and 120.
-However, if the goal is a smoother surface than a #3, polishing finishes become necessary.
+If a polished finish isn’t desired, the process can stop once a uniform (but still quite rough) surface has been achieved.
+This is referred to as a #3-grain finish, and it is the result of using a grit between 60 and 120.
+However, polishing finishes become necessary if the goal is a smoother surface than a #3.
 Polishing finishes include:

 - #4 Dairy or Sanitary Finish: Often utilized by the medical and food industry, primarily on stainless steel.
 This finish is important for these sectors as it ensures that material defects, such as pits, are removed, decreasing the risk of bacterial growth and contamination. #4 is achieved by polishing with a 180 – 240 grit belt.